Dreamscent/Dreamscent.github.io/_posts/2024-05-02-SANS-SEC660-Review.md

-# THIS IS STILL A DRAFT AND IS SUBJECT TO EDITS, PLEASE COME BACK LATER.
-BUT IF YOU REALLY WANT TO READ,  JUST KEEP IN MIND THAT THIS IS NOT THE FINAL POST

 It's been a long time since I wrote about a new certification.
 After a 2 year hiatus, I guess I'm back!